Come fill our gallery

-Geoffrey Edwards – New Judge for 2024 event
+David Jensz – New Judge for 2025 event

-We are also very pleased to welcome Victoria Nelson, our new curator.
-Victoria is a versatile, experienced artist with major commissions and a deep appreciation of Bermagui’s natural environment.
+Victoria Nelson is a versatile, experienced artist with major commissions and a deep appreciation of Bermagui’s natural environment.

 Victoria is aiming to build on the practical support for exhibitors provided by Sculpture Bermagui, focusing on an easier process for sculptors ‘to exhibit, sell their work and have a fantastic time doing so’ at the annual Bermagui exhibition.